 Linux may not be as popular an operating system as Windows is, but it’s definitely a pretty widely used one; and if you’ve ever wanted to try out an Android app on your Linux system, you must’ve wondered what the best emulator for that might be.
 After all, while Windows and macOS have a plethora of Android emulators that users can try, Linux has basically a dearth of those.
 However, there are some Android emulators that are definitely worth trying out, whether it is to check out a brand new game, try out an app, or even for testing an Android app you are developing.
-So, here are 5 best Android emulators you can use on Linux based operating systems.
+So, here are the 5 best Android emulators for Linux in 2020 that you can try.

 If you’re looking for an emulator to play Android games on, Genymotion is probably not the one for you.
 I tried installing PUBG Mobile and Free Fire on it, but it simply says that the device isn’t compatible (probably an emulator thing).
 I did install Pigeon Pop on it, and that works fine, but there were visible input delays, which are not acceptable if you’re trying to play a game.